How To Recover Compensation For Vehicle Damage

-If you are in an accident, the first thing we must determine is who is at fault for your accident.
+If you are in an accident, the first thing our Orlando car accident lawyers must determine is who is at fault for your accident.
 The reason being is that under Florida law, the at fault party is responsible for compensating you for your property damage and injuries.
 That is why it is so important that you contact us as soon as possible, even at the accident scene, following an accident.
 It is so important that we start communicating the facts of why you are not at fault to both your insurance company and the at fault party’s.
 An insurance company has 30 days within wCar Accident Vehicle Damagehich to do an investigation of the accident and determine who is liable.
 Therefore, from the moment you get in an accident, the clock is running, and the sooner information is relayed, the sooner we may be able to get the at fault party to pay for your vehicle’s damage.

 Some drivers carry property damage insurance under their own insurance policy.
 This coverage is usually known as “Comprehensive or Collision” Coverage.
 This coverage is very helpful because then we can simply have your insurance company pay for your vehicle’s damages.
 In return, your own insurance company then goes after the at fault party for reimbursement.
 Again, if we find this coverage, this speeds up getting you back in your car.
 This coverage would also apply even if you are at fault for the accident.